 The Summer Classes at Dartmouth

 The culture in the SEAD summer sessions is extremely nurturing with considerable individual attention paid to the students by the staff, most of whom are professional educators or Dartmouth students.
 SEAD pairs each student in the summer program with a mentor who is a Dartmouth sophomore.
-The mentor spends up to ten hours a week with his or her SEAD student engaging in various activities.
-These unique relationships are where SEAD's mission truly comes alive.
-Mentors keep in touch with the students via e-mail or Facebook after the program ends.
+The mentor spends up to ten hours a week with his or her SEAD student engaging in various activities and keeps in touch with the students via e-mail or Facebook after the program ends.

 In the fall or winter following each of their summers at Dartmouth, the RHS SEAD students go back to Hanover for a Reunion Weekend.
 This gives the students an opportunity to reconnect with their mentors and one another and serves as a reminder of the focused, motivated work the students did during the summer and can do during the school year.